 Recently I have created a new website http://www.republicanchoice50.com which displays most U.S. Democrat incumbents and their Republican opponents.
 It also allows those who are considering running at some point in the future to present their bios to the voting public continually until they decide to run.
 It is a site playing offense in agressively attempting to eliminate Democrat incumbents rather than just holding our own.
 It is a for profit site with a very minimal charge to encourage many to sign up.
-Being for profit it eliminates the potential bias of being beholden to donors.
-The model is Consumer Reports where info is presented honestly and fairly such that the voter/consumer might make an informed decision.
+Being for profit eliminates the potential bias of being beholden to donors.
+Our model is Consumer Reports where info is presented honestly and fairly such that the voter/consumer might make an informed decision.
 Check it out and if it fits for you sign up.
-If it might fit for someone else you know send me their contact info at firstname.lastname@example.org.
+If it might fit for someone else you know send me their contact info at email@example.com.
 Thanks for all your help in growing the American Republican Party.

 Thanks for attending the Caucus.